NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health drain is paused during activated super
 - 5BBBB(B) bounces closer
 - 5BA(B) has more lift, hitbox appears three frames later, made normal lift instead of spinning
+- 5BAB(B) transition happens three frames faster
 - 5BAA(A) replaced with 8A
 - 5BAAA(A) replaced with 8A(A)
+- 5A given more float
+- 5A(A) given more float and super cancellable
+- 5A~A is -1 (from -7) (5A is now +7 on hit)
 - 6B low crushes
+- 8A
+  - Has slightly more vertical range on the bottom
+  - Hitbox appears 1 frame earlier
+  - Disappears 1 frame earlier
+  - On hit will "face" the opponent
 - 8B lifts on block
 - 8B(B) has more lift
 - 8B(A) added
-- 5A given more float
-- 5A(A) given more float and super cancel
-- 6A given more float and super cancel
+- 6A given more float and super cancellable
 - 4A window improved
 - Act4A goes into RA
 - 2A does activated 4A, adjustments to size; duration; and hitbox
-- 8A has slightly more vertical range on the bottom
 - 8A(A) does slightly more damage and doesn't bounce
 - RA ends 4 frames sooner; has three grabbable frames at the beginning
+- 5X
+  - Requires 75%
-- 5X third to last hit staggers; second to last hit doesn't jump as far forward, fixed animation glitch (added one hit); first hit lift adjusted to not sometimes reset the combo
+  - Third to last hit staggers
+  - Second to last hit doesn't jump as far forward
+  - Fixed animation glitch (added one hit)
+  - First hit lift adjusted to not sometimes reset the combo
+  - One less frame super freeze
+  - Victim has other hit types
 - 5X6 uses 6B attack into Z5X; has a different super freeze animation
 - 6X hitbbox appears one frame later; one less super freeze frame